sillygir1/cf-u1-kb/README.md

 ## Info

-This service is used to map side keys of CF-U1 to various actions and to remap keyboard to make it easier to type.
+This service is used to map side keys of Panasonic CF-U1 to various actions and to remap keyboard to make it easier to type.
 Only tested on Debian 12 with LXDE.

 ## Compiling